umlsynco/umlsync/diagrammer/docs/DiagrammerHierarchy.md

 </pre>

-PLEASE NOTE : element JSON description is based on options therefore they should be clearly named and CSS compatible (which modify CSS options of element).
+<b>PLEASE NOTE :</b> element JSON description is based on options therefore they should be clearly named and CSS compatible (which modify CSS options of element).

+Each element of this hierarchy has `this.euid` field which is unique for session and do not have any relation to element name.